-The show has been on the air for nearly 40 years, providing high-quality public affairs and arts programming to listeners looking for a progressive take on current events.
+The show has been on the air for over 40 years, providing high-quality public affairs and arts programming to listeners looking for a progressive take on current events.

 If you'd like to receive a regular email posting of what's coming up in the show, contact us and we'll add you to our mailing list.

 Listen to the latest episode of our podcast.

 Redeye will return to the airwaves in September.
 In the meantime, tune in to Coop Radio on Saturdays from 10am-noon to hear public affairs programming from our summer crew.

 10:05 We speak with Jennifer Charlesworth, Representative for Children and Youth, about why so many young people are going missing from care.

 10:25 Jeffrey Sachs on the Path to Peace in Ukraine, hosted by Canadian Foreign Policy Institute and introduced by Bianca Mugyenyi.

 11:05 We speak with researchers Simran Purewal and Kaylee Byers about the medical gaslighting of long COVID sufferers, and gaps in resources and information.

 11:20 Sue Maxwell, a sustainability consultant, on Metro Vancouver plans to provide heat and hot water for Burnaby and Vancouver residents, from 2022.